nguyenphuminh/scaling-blockchains/README.md

 ### ZK proof

-There are three important aspects in a blockchain: verification, execution, and data storage, succinct zk proof schemes like SNARKs or STARKs can vastly improve efficiency in verification and execution, which results in more capacity gained.
+There are three important aspects in a blockchain: verification, execution, and data storage, succinct zk proof schemes like SNARKs or STARKs can improve efficiency in verification and execution, which results in more capacity gained.

 ### Data storage commitment